-- Designing procedures for how HR&S can support laboratories with the FAST programme – Sandra?
+- Designing procedures for how HR&S can support laboratories with the FAST programme – vacant

 We develop a customer survey template.
 We collect information on which type of services that HR&S can provide to laboratories that they would seriously benefit from.
 And how much they would be willing to pay for the service.
 The main first questions would be; i) which are the outcome challenges that the laboratory faces and ii) how to they handle these challenges today.
 Then we use this information to propose a solution based on the HR&S tools and experiences.

-- The outcome challenge is the maintenance, we do not have problem with the chemicals.
-The UR is developing a tender.
-They have different manufacturer for exemple; Shimadzu, Agilent and other.
-HR&S can bridge between the manufacturer and the university.
-Cecilia will send a proposal to UR where HR&S bridge between the international manufacturers and the universities, and discuss the proposal with Mardochee before sending, Mardochee will provide the contact details.
+- The Universities are developing a tenders.
+They have different manufacturer for exemple; Shimadzu, Agilent and Bruker HR&S can bridge between the manufacturer and the university.
+Cecilia send a presenting how HR&S bridge between the international manufacturers and the universities.

 3-day workshop to boost collaboration between member laboratories, laboratory visits and best practice sharing